YuuichiAkagawa/USBH_MIDI/README.md

   Get the product ID.

 ## ChangeLog
+2018.03.24 (0.4.0)
+* Add boolean operator
+* Add idVendor()/idProduct() function. vid/pid variables have been change to private.
+* Update the examples using new feature.
+* Vendor/Device specific setup (workaround for novation LaunchPad series)

 2017.02.22 (0.3.2)
 * Improve reconnect stability.
 * Fix for MIDI out only device support.